vantage-sh/docs.vantage.sh/docs/budgets.md

 4. The **New Budget Alert** modal is displayed.
 Configure the following parameters:
    - For **Budget**, select the budget for which the alert applies.
    - For **If Costs Exceed**, select a percentage threshold (e.g., 85% of the budget).
 You'll receive an alert only if the threshold is reached.
-   - Optionally, enter a period of observation within the month (e.g., “10 days from the start of the month” or “5 days before the end of the month").
+   - Optionally, enter a period of observation within the month (e.g., "10 days from the start of the month" or "5 days before the end of the month").
    - For **Email recipients**, select recipients, who are members of your team in Vantage, you want to receive the alert.
    - Optionally, select any Slack or Microsoft Teams channels you want to receive the alert.
    <details><summary>Click to view example image</summary>